nuvoleweb/ui_patterns/docs/index.rst

 -----------

-Download and install the `Bootstrap Patterns <https://github.com/nuvoleweb/bootstrap_patterns>`_ theme on a vanilla Drupal 8 installation to quickly try out the UI Patterns module.to quickly try out the UI Patterns module.
+Download and install the `Bootstrap Patterns <https://github.com/nuvoleweb/bootstrap_patterns>`_ theme on a vanilla Drupal 8 installation to quickly try out the UI Patterns module.

 Project overview
 ----------------